plone/volto/docs/source/configuration/environmentvariables.md

     ```{important}
     The `ADDONS` key is a Volto specific configuration.
     Simply setting `ADDONS` doesn't download the JavaScript package.
-    This has to be covered another way, by either installing the add-on package (with `yarn add`), or loading it as a development package with `mrs-developer`.
+    This has to be covered another way, by either installing the add-on package (with `pnpm add`), or loading it as a development package with `mrs-developer`.
     ```

 `BUILD_DIR`
     This is a runtime-only environment variable that directs the build to run Volto from a specific location, other than the default folder `build`.

     ```shell
-    yarn
+    pnpm install
     BUILD_DIR=dist node dist/server.js
     ```